Electric Play Dough Project 1: Make Your Play Dough Light Up & Buzz!

 - Return the dough to its plastic containers so it does not dry out.
 Store homemade dough in airtight plastic bags or containers.
 The FAQ section has more information about how long homemade dough will last in storage.

-For troubleshooting tips, please read our FAQ: Electric Play Dough Project 1: Make Your Play Dough Light Up, Buzz, & Move!.
+For troubleshooting tips, please read our FAQ: Electric Play Dough Project 1: Make Your Play Dough Light Up & Buzz!.